bluefroguk1/empire-dump/content/Wiki/Game Design/Event schedule default.md

 ## Timetable
 This timetable and much more information can be seen on the notices that get pinned up all around the Hub after time-in.
 For any queries regarding the IC timetabling at [[Events|events]] you can talk to the civil service staff in the Hub.
 This timetable covers only standard and official meetings and [[Events|events]] organised or facilitated by the Civil Service.
-For a timetable of events specific to the upcoming event, please see the specific schedule here.
+For a timetable of [[Events|events]] specific to the upcoming event, please see the specific schedule here.
 ## [[New player schedule|New Player Schedule]]
 For a list of all New Player Meetings, please see this page.
 ## Friday